ugoarzur/adventofcode/README.md

 Advent of Code to step-up with OCaml.
 I aim to build solutions with OCaml.

 ## Code
-- The main code is in root.
+- The main code is in root folder.
 - `Out/` is for compilation
 - `utop/` is to test some code
 - `clean.sh` is to clean the repos of generated files.